kseniadvorkina/OLMo_thesis/README.md

 This thesis employs CLMET 3.1 as dataset.
 This corpues is freely availible to download at https://fedora.clarin-d.uni-saarland.de/clmet/clmet.html.

 To pre-process the data, clean and aplit it, jupited notebook data_cleaning_CLMET.ipynb was used.
 To reproduce this research, please download CLMET and follow steps in this notebook.
+Then, save train_df, val_df, test_df to your designated folder.

 # Full fine-tuning

 # Mixture of Experts

+To adapt existing data split for Mixture of Experts, pleqase simply stratify the exiting train_df, val_df, test_df by

+# Year Prediction

+Year Prediction